 Once again, this is an upgrade that is not only for custom looks but also to protect the paint and body from scratches and dents when you load and unload items into the bed or cargo area.
 A tailgate protector (or tailgate cap) should go on easily with some form of included tape, without drilling into the sheet metal.
 Tip: You might be able to find a kit that’s a hood and tailgate combo package.
 Bundling could save some cash, as you could be looking at about $50 for the tailgate cap alone.

 Add a Step

-Adding a step will give you a more graceful way to reach inside the tailgate or cargo area or to climb into the vehicle when you don’t have the budget to buy running boards.
+Adding a step will give you a more graceful way to reach inside the tailgate or cargo area, or to climb into the vehicle when you don’t have the budget to buy running boards.
 Some steps attach to the hitch receiver while others mount underbody.
-You can find them for less than $40, but if you feel like blowing a wad of cash, look for a retractable version.
+You can find them for around $40, but if you feel like blowing a bunch of cash, look for a retractable version.

 Swap the Center Console